The Poker Club

-The Poker Club was one of several clubs at the heart of the Scottish Enlightenment where many associated with that movement met and exchanged views in a convivial atmosphere.
+The Poker Club was one of several clubs at the heart of the Scottish Enlightenment where associated with that movement met and exchanged views in a convivial atmosphere.

 History

 The Poker Club was created in 1762 out of the ashes of The Select Society.

 The Poker was the name given to the Militia Club at its third or fourth meeting.
 The Militia was formed in Edinburgh to promote the cause of establishing a militia in Scotland.
 It was thought that the formation of a democratic national force was essential to grace the dignity of the nation and the aim was to make up for the omission of that provision in the Militia Act 1757 which applied only to England and the Scottish Militia Bill which was rejected in April 1760.
-The aim of the club provoked some unwelcome opposition and, at the suggestion of Adam Smith the name was changed so as to be enigmatic to the general public.
+The aim of the club provoked some unwelcome opposition and, it was said that at the suggestion of Adam Ferguson the name was changed so as to be enigmatic to the general public.
 Much as a fireplace poker stirs a fire to flame up, The Poker was to "stir up" the militia question.

 David Hume could well find the company of The Poker a relief from a skeptical depression – "Most fortunately it happens that since reason is incapable of dispelling these clouds, nature herself suffices to that purpose ...
 I dine, I play a game of backgammon, I converse, and am merry with my friends; and when after three or four hours amusement, I return to these speculations, they appear so cold, and strain'd, and ridiculous, that I cannot find it in my heart to enter into them any farther."

-As to why the club collapsed, Adam Smith said, "Divided counsels and diminished zeal supply, no doubt, the main reason for the decay of the Poker Club," but he also mentioned the rising costs to members.
+As to why the club collapsed, Adam Smith's biographer John Rae wrote, "Divided counsels and diminished zeal supply, no doubt, the main reason for the decay of the Poker Club," but he also mentioned the rising costs to members.